oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano-new/access-verrazzano-new.md

       ![Cluster Explorer](images/cluster-dashboard.png)

 17. The whole deployment doesn't have any impact on the OKE cluster.
-Now click on the **Deployment** item in the left side menu to check deployed application.
+Now click **Workload** and then **Deployments** item in the left side menu to check deployed application.

       ![Nodes](images/node.png)